MrSchyzo/about-me/content/content/jobs/trade-republic.md

 - interact with external teams when an integration is needed
 - onboard newcomers and mentoring more junior engineers
 - complying and contributing to the technical best practices
-- (I've yet to do this) participate in recruiting
+- help recruiting, in particular:
+    - assessing take-home tasks
+    - discussing solutions to the take-home tasks with the candidates
+    - participating in the live coding interview

 ## Involved technologies